histogrammar/histogrammar-docs/tutorials/scala-spark/index.md

                        +----------------------------------------------------------+
 ```

-A directory of histograms is a perfectly valid thing to use as a histogram's bin.
-I hope the application of this is clear: if you have a suite of histograms and your advisor (or somebody) asks for them all to be split up by number of primary vertices (or something), you can wrap a primitive and submit another Spark job immediately.
+A directory of histograms is a perfectly valid thing to put inside a histogram's bin.
+I hope the application of this is clear: if you have a suite of histograms and your advisor (or somebody) asks for them all to be split up by number of primary vertices (or something), you can wrap the whole thing inside another `Bin` and submit the new Spark job immediately.
 Fast turn-around is key to exploration without losing focus.

 ### Different kinds of bundles

-The "Label" primitive makes a directory of histograms, indexed by strings (names).
-One llimitation that may not be apparent above is that the contents all have to have the same type.
-They can be histograms of different quantities with different binnings, but they can't, for instance, be a few one-dimensional histograms and a few profile plots:
+As we have seen, the "Label" primitive makes a directory of histograms, indexed by strings (names).
+One limitation that may not be apparent above is that the contents all have to have the same type.
+They can be histograms of different quantities with different binnings, but they can't, for instance, include both one-dimensional histograms and profile plots:

 ```scala
 val hist1d = Bin(10, 0, 100, {event: Event => event.met.pt})